Rishikumar04/Classification-Model/README.md

 # Classification-Model
-This repo contains classification model comparison with the basic 2D dataset which includes some model like
+This repo contains classification model comparison with the basic 2D dataset which includes some model like,
 * Logistics Regression
 * K-Nearest Neighbours
 * Naive Bayes